xdth/worldwines/README.md

 - [ ] **`/wines/:variety`** show wines for a given variety (max 500 entries)
 - [ ] **`/wines/:winery`** show wines for a given winery (max 500 entries)

-/wines/canada
-- list all wines from Canada

-/wines/1980
-- list all wines from this year (next version)

-/wines/variety
-- list all varieties

-/wines/winery
-- list all wineries

-/wine/:id

-/countries
-- list all countries in the database (DISTINCT)

 #### Database
 sqlite3